maiwandalamzoi/StripeFarm/README.md

 # DASSICO

 DASSICO stands for DAta Storing and Structuring for Information disCOvery.
+STRIPEFARM is the first frontend repository to help nature inclusive farming, focussing on stripe farming.

 ## Getting Started
 These instructions will get you a copy of the project up and running in your local machine